LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/scope/usingscope.rst

 **Variable shadowing** is where two variables in different scopes have the same name.
 The variables can then be accessed under different contexts.
-However, shadowing can affect the variable's accessibility, and it also causes confusion for anyone reviewing the code.
+However, shadowing can affect the variable's accessibility.
+Not to mention, it also causes confusion for anyone reviewing the code.

 .. admonition:: Example